shaonsina/sina-extension-for-elementor/readme.txt

 == Changelog ==

+= 3.0.6 - 20-08-2019 =
+- Added: Link option to Flip Box

 = 3.0.5 - 16-08-2019 =
-- Added: Read More added to Blogpost
+- Added: Read More to Blogpost
-- Added: Button added to Content Box
+- Added: Button to Content Box
 - Added: Some option to Video

 = 3.0.4 - 12-08-2019 =